About us

 Perks, Steve

-Steve Perks (“he, him”), is an Associate Mediator with Mediate BC, and a member of the Alternative Dispute Resolution Institute of Canada.
+Steve Perks (“he, him”), is a Registered Roster Mediator with Mediate BC, and a member of the Alternative Dispute Resolution Institute of Canada.
 Steve is a former Member of the BC Human Rights Tribunal.
 He is presently the Vice-Chair of the Community Care and Assisted Living Appeal Board.
 Steve is a retired lawyer and law professor of over thirty years experience, most significantly having served as Director of The Law Centre Clinical Program and Human Rights Clinic of the Faculty of Law, University of Victoria.
 His practice included representation of both complainants and respondents with matters before the BC Human Rights Tribunal.
 Steve has a Bachelor of Arts degree in Political Science and Environmental Studies, and a Bachelor of Law degree, both from the University of Victoria.
 His university teaching was in the areas of Administrative Law, Civil Procedure, Social Welfare Law, and Legal Skills.

 Syer, Ashley